vothane/ace_of_spades/README.md

 druby://localhost:12345
 ```

-search server is now running at port 12345
+search server is now running at `port 12345`

-in another terminal with either Ruby MRI or JRuby active go to ace_of_spades dir
+in another terminal with either Ruby MRI or JRuby active go to `ace_of_spades` dir

 ```
 rspec spec
 ```

+*Caveat* after running tests, you must restart search server to clear the index to rerun tests

 ## Usage